Crazzy Steve: Return to independent circuit (2017–2020)

-Return to Impact/TNA Wrestling (2020–2024)
+Return to Impact/TNA Wrestling (2020–2024, 2026)

 On April 21, 2020, Steve re-signed with the company.
 Steve made his re-debut in a six-man tag team match with Tommy Dreamer and Rhino against Ohio Versus Everything (Dave Crist, Jake Crist and Madman Fulton) at Rebellion where Steve's team was victorious.
 On the May 19 episode of Impact!, he defeated Dave Crist in a singles match.
 On the July 28 episode of Impact!, Steve joined a bunch of wrestlers in the reality show Wrestle House.
 He lost against Acey Romero in a match where the winner gets to sleep in the ring.
 During Night 2 of Emergence, Steve defeated Johnny Swinger in a Blindfold match, where the loser had to dress like the winner the next week.
 On the September 1 episode of Impact!, he and the rest of the Wrestle House cast returned to the Impact Zone during Knockouts Champion Deonna Purrazzo's Black Tie Affair.
 On October 24, at Bound for Glory, he competed in the Call Your Shot Gauntlet match, which was won by Rhino.
 On the November 24 episode of Impact!, Steve disguised himself as Suicide and defeated Rohit Raju to get a shot at his X Division Championship, but lost the following week.

 On the January 12, 2021 episode of Impact!, Steve prevented Kaleb with a K from interfering in his former ally Rosemary's match against Tenille Dashwood, which allowed Rosemary to win the match, thus marking a reunion of Decay.
 This led to Decay reuniting at the Hard To Kill pay-per-view and winning against Dashwood and Kaleb in an intergender tag team match.
 On July 31, at Homecoming, Steve teamed with Rosemary to compete in a tournament to crown a Homecoming King and Queen.
 They defeated Fallah Bahh and Tasha Steelz in the first round, Tommy Dreamer and Rachael Ellering in the semifinals, but lost to Deonna Purrazzo and Matthew Rehwoldt in the final.
 In October, Steve entered a tournament to determine the inaugural Impact Digital Media Champion, where he defeated Hernandez in the first round but lost to Jordynne Grace in the final at Bound for Glory.

 On the August 31, 2023, episode of Impact!, Steve attacked the referee during a match with Mike Bailey, turning heel in the process.
 He then attempted to attack Bailey with a fork only to be stopped by Taurus in whom Steve attacked, ending Decay.
 This led to a match at Victory Road, where Steve defeated Taurus.
 During Impact 1000, Steve won the Feast or Fired briefcase containing a title opportunity for the Digital Media Championship.
 On January 13, 2024, at Hard To Kill, he defeated Tommy Dreamer to win the Digital Media Championship.
 On April 20 at Rebellion, Steve lost the title to Laredo Kid, ending his reign at 98 days.
 Steve left TNA on the same year.

+The March 26, 2026 episode of Impact, Steve made his return during a segment with Rosemary.